-If from your post in a blog or elsewhere in social media it is clear you are an employee of Winrock, or if you mention Winrock, or it is reasonably clear you are referring to Winrock or a position taken by Winrock, and you express a political opinion or an opinion regarding the organization's positions or actions, the post must specifically note that the opinion expressed is your personal opinion and not Winrock's position.
+You may not post, on behalf of Winrock, political statements or speak out in favor of (or against) candidates running for office (see the Anti-Electioneering Policy).
+If from your post on social media it is clear you are an employee of Winrock, or if you mention Winrock and you express a political opinion or electioneer, the post must specifically note that the opinion expressed is your personal opinion and not Winrock's position.
 This is necessary to preserve Winrock's goodwill in the marketplace, as well as to preserve Winrock's public charity status.
 Use a disclaimer such as "Opinions are my own and not the views of my employer."